kwpid/lim-rblx/replit.md

 **Supported Webhooks:**
 -   `ITEM_RELEASE_WEBHOOK`: Notifications when new items are added to the game
 -   `ITEM_DROP_WEBHOOK`: Notifications for high-value unboxes and out-of-stock items
--   `MARKETPLACE_WEBHOOK`: Notifications when items are sold on the marketplace (cash or Robux)
+-   `MARKETPLACE_WEBHOOK`: Notifications when items are sold on the marketplace for cash

 **Setup Instructions:**
 1. Open `ServerScriptService/WebhookConfig.lua` in Roblox Studio